opendr-io/causality/README.md

 ### Contents:

 [2025](/2025) : CVEs from calendar 2025 that have been rated.
 Starting with the [August](/2025/August) run, in that folder, there are two ratimg levels now, hot and warm.
 **HOT** CVEs have more potential to become a widely exploited vuln with more impact.
+If you can target these it will reduce risk.

 **WARM** CVEs still have potential but they're less likely to become something we hear about.
-A possible B-list of priorities.
+A possible B-list of priorities for more risk reduction.

 Everything else was rated cold by the model, meaning they have some potential, but probably won't be the ones that we hear about.

 [2024](/2024): Ratings runs for calendar 2024 CVES that came out of the model rated 'hot.'
 It is possible to predict most of the wathclisted CVEs will be in a subset of 12% of the population.